 MLB.com Glossary

-What is Ultimate Zone Rating?
+What is Ultimate Zone Rating (UZR)?

 UZR or Ultimate Zone Rating is calculated and used by Fangraphs and is very similar to defensive runs saved.
 It takes into account factors such as range, arm strength, and errors made.
+UZR compares the number of plays a player makes to the expected number of plays produced at their position, factoring in the batted ball type, location, and velocity.

 According to Fangraphs, UZR is defined as follows: